 Just to clarify the meaning of “non-touristy” — these are more than likely the things that people who are visiting LA for the first time would overlook.
 First timer’s in L.A head straight to the Hollywood sign, to Garuman’s Theatre and Santa Monica pier.
 But there is so much to do in L.A once all of those classic visits are out of the way.
-Here’s a few for the second timer’s in L.A or if you get through the touristy stuff like a pro.
+Here’s a few non touristy things to do in la.